akhilesh-guruvr/GuruVR_UnityBaseTemplate/README.md

 1. Select and copy these GameObjects from the **LocomotionTemplate** scene:
 - ✅ `OVRCameraRig` — Handles head tracking, controller input, and hand tracking.
-- ✅ `LGestureTutorials` — Contains hand gesture locomotion logic.
+- ✅ `LGestureTutorials` — Contains hand gesture locomotion tutorial logic.
 - ✅ `Teleport NavMesh` — Handles teleportation logic and NavMesh setup.
 2. Open your **target scene**.
 3. Paste the copied GameObjects into the Hierarchy.